 Blockchain has gained widespread popularity with volatile cryptocurrencies like Bitcoin.
 The creators of blockchains, also known as distributed ledger technologies, have claimed to be on the cusp of revolutionizing banking and finance.
-But how are these technologies impacting the supply chain industry?
+But how are these technologies impacting the supply chain and logistics industry?

 What is Blockchain?